How to Build the Perfect Beach Day Outfit Without Overpacking

 Keep Your Colour Palette Simple

-Another most simple method of streamlining the packing process is to use a simple palette.
+One of the easiest ways to make packing more efficient is sticking to a simple colour palette.

 Build Around Easy Layers